Squarewave voltammetry: Theory

 where Δi_{p} is the differential current peak value, A is the surface area of the electrode, C_{0}^{*} is the concentration of the species, D_{0} is the diffusivity of the species, t_{p} is the pulse width, and ΔΨ_{p} is a dimensionless parameter which gauges the peak height in SWV relative to the limiting response in normal pulse voltammetry.

 Renewal of diffusion layer

-It is important to note that in squarewave voltammetric analyses, the diffusion layer is not renewed between potential cycles.
+In squarewave voltammetric analyses, the diffusion layer is not renewed between potential cycles.
 Thus, it is not possible/accurate to view each cycle in isolation; the conditions present for each cycle is a complex diffusion layer which has evolved through all prior potential cycles.
 The conditions for a particular cycle are also a function of electrode kinetics, along with other electrochemical considerations.

 Applications

 Because of the minimal contributions from non-faradaic currents, the use of a differential current plot instead of separate forward and reverse current plots, and significant time evolution between potential reversal and current sampling, high sensitivity screening can be obtained utilizing SWV.
 For this reason, squarewave voltammetry has been utilized in numerous electrochemical measurements and can be viewed as an improvement to other electroanalytical techniques.
 For instance, SWV suppresses background currents much more effectively than cyclic voltammetry - for this reason, analyte concentrations on the nanomolar scale can be registered utilizing SWV over CV.